- News & Events

 FCP Program Structure

-During your second year of study and based on your interests, you will be able to choose between:
+During your second year of study and based on your interests, you will choose your specific program of study to earn your Bachelor of Arts degree:

 - Major in Political Science with Extended Minor in French